mokindacool/mokindacool/README.md

 ---

 ## 🔭 About Me
-My name is Mohamed, and I am a third-year Data Science student at UC Berkeley who leverages logical programming to extract meaningful insights from data using appealing visualizations, statistical techniques, and machine learning.
+My name is Mohamed, and I am a third-year Data Science student at UC Berkeley who uses logical programming to extract meaningful insights from data using appealing visualizations, statistical techniques, and machine learning.
 I love to create visualizations using several Python packages such as Pandas, Matplotlib, Plotly, and more.

 Some of the statistical techniques I commonly use are:
 - Correlation analysis